Hoangnph/face_behavior_tracking/docs/roadmap.md

 ## Next Steps

-1. Begin Tracking Module implementation with thorough research on tracking algorithms
+1. Complete integration of tracking module with detection module
-2. Continue person detection optimization to reach target accuracy
+2. Begin identity management implementation with face recognition
-3. Prepare integration plan between detection and tracking modules
+3. Continue tracking optimization for crowded scenes
-4. Update testing framework to support tracking module validation
+4. Update system architecture documentation
-5. Document detection module findings for knowledge transfer
+5. Prepare for behavior analysis implementation

 ## Conclusion

-The Face and Behavior Tracking project has successfully completed its initial milestones with the detection module implementation.
-Despite some performance challenges with person detection accuracy, the foundation is now set for the tracking module implementation.
-The project is on track according to the timeline, with upcoming work focused on tracking, identity management, and behavior analysis components.
+The Face and Behavior Tracking project has made significant progress with the detection module implementation and tracking persistence features.
+The AFC and DeepSORT tracking algorithms have been successfully implemented with good performance metrics.
+The foundation is now set for the identity management module implementation, with upcoming work focused on face recognition, behavior analysis, and system integration components.
+The project is on track according to the timeline.